skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-21-cloud-vs-desktop-software.markdown

 ---
 layout: post
 title: "Cloud vs. Desktop Software: A Guide for Small Businesses"
-excerpt: "Discusses the pros and cons of cloud-based and on-premise software solutions for small businesses."
+excerpt: "One of the most fundamental options you face today is whether to buy a cloud solution or a on-premise solution"
 date: 2024-06-21T00:00:00.0000000-04:00
 categories:
     - business